The History of the College Church

 That new pastor was John S. Nixon.
 After studying for the ministry at Oakwood College, in Huntsville, Alabama, he pastored in his native borough and in Boston.
 Because he had been a visiting speaker at the College Church and his wife, Januwoina, had graduated from AUC, Nixon was familiar with the church and the college.
 In 1992 he left his position as an area vice-president and pastor in the Southern California Conference to take up the challenge of pastoring a congregation that had a white majority but was associated with a college that had a white minority.

 Unfortunately, the college entered a long period of decline soon after Nixon arrived in 1992.
 Enrollment sagged and morale dropped at the college, and the church felt the effects.
 There were too few people in the pews to hear Nixon's well-crafted Biblical sermons, and too many of those in the pews were weighed down by concerns about the future of AUC.
 In early 1996 Nixon left to pastor a church in Washington, D.C.

 More recent Pastors

-Pastor "Mo" & Jane and Elizabeth Castle
+Steve Salsberry, Pastor "Mo" & Jane, Elizabeth Castle

-Steven Salsberry, who had become an associate pastor in 1993, helped to steer the ship until Patrick Morrison came on board as the senior pastor in the summer of 1997.
+Steven Salsberry, who had become an associate pastor in 1993, helped to steer the ship until Patrick Morrison came on board as the lead pastor in the summer of 1997.
 After 21 years on the pastoral staff, Trott became a full-time religion teacher at AUC in 1998, and Salsberry left that same year.
 In the following year, Morrison's wife, Jane, joined the pastoral staff.
 During this time Elizabeth Castle also came on board part time.